 Welcome To My House

 In a city that is full of hidden oases, La Maison Arabe somehow manages to maintain an element of surprise.
 Perhaps it’s the slightly roughshod streets that surround this restaurant, riad, and renowned cooking school, but nothing quite prepares you for the sight of the garden patio each evening.
-As lanterns fill the trees with light and live musicians create a captivating Arab-Andalusian soundtrack, you’ll enjoy expertly crafted tagines, pastillas, and couscous in a truly unforgettable setting (reservations essential).
+As lanterns fill the trees and live musicians create a captivating Arab-Andalusian soundtrack, you’ll enjoy expertly crafted tagines, pastillas, and couscous in a truly unforgettable setting (reservations essential).

 The Berber Of Seville